What-Should-I-Eat/WSIE/ReadMe.md

 `docker compose up`

-This will build and start the 4 docker containers of `capstone copy`:
+This will build and start the 4 Docker containers of `capstone copy`:
 1. `db-1`
 2. `server-1`
 3. `client-1`